burner1024/zabbix-unsupported-items/README.md

 ###Example notification
-(You have to include item.lastvalue in alert body, as desribed later):
+(You have to include item.lastvalue in alert body, as desribed later)

 ```
 Zabbix triggers in unknown state found: PROBLEM